Senior Honors Thesis

 Applicants must submit the following application materials in the spring of their junior year (see here for deadlines):

-- a brief prospectus (2-3 pages) identifying a potential topic for a thesis project, discussing the background you possess in this area, and stating why you wish to take part in the Thesis Program (topics may change after this point).
-Your prospectus should present a clear case for the importance of the topic, potential sources for your research, and the feasability of addressing your research question in the time allotted.
+- a brief prospectus (2-3 pages) identifying a potential topic for a thesis project, discussing the background you possess in this area and stating why you wish to take part in the Thesis Program (topics may change after this point).
+Your prospectus should present a clear case for the importance of the topic, potential sources for your research, and the feasibility of addressing your research question in the time allotted.

 - the names of 2-3 faculty members in Theology who could speak to your suitability for the program